HN026/Transformer/readme.md

+# In this repo, I will be creating a Transformer model and also implement a lot of pretained models and fine tune them to achieve variable results.

 # Installing PyTorch in a Containerized Environment

 To set up PyTorch in a containerized environment, you can use either `pip` or `conda` based on your preference and requirements.
 Here are the steps for both methods: